 After a liver transplant for liver cancer

 This information is for people who are having a liver transplant.
 We have separate information if you are having part of your liver removed.
-Your doctor might call this a liver resection or a lobectomy.
+Your doctor might call this a liver resection or a hepatectomy.

 These units are busy and often noisy places that some people find strange and disorientating.
 You'll feel drowsy because of the anaesthetic and painkillers.